xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/customer-service.md

 As a refresher, here is the simple structure for a [Config](../Config.md) JSON file:

-* `role (Required)`: The general "role" of the chatbot you want to create
+* `role (Required)`: The general "role" of the chatbot you want to create.
+For instance, "customer service assistant", "data analyst", "shopping assistant", etc.
-* `objective (Optional)`: The objective of the chatbot.
-This is like the "goal" or "target" you want your chatbot to fulfill or achieve while serving in its role.
+* `user_objective (Required)`: The user's goal that the chatbot wants to achieve.
+Related to the user experience.
+Description in third person.
+For instance, "The customer service assistant helps users with customer service inquiries.
+It can provide information about products, services, and policies, as well as help users resolve issues and complete transactions."
+* `builder_objective (Optional)`: The additional target you want the chatbot to achieve beyond the user's goal.
+Can contain hidden objectives or subtle objectives which is hidden from the user.
+Describe in third person.
+For instance, "The customer service assistant helps to request customer's contact information."
-* `domain (Optional)`: The domain of the company that you want to create the chatbot for
+* `domain (Optional)`: The domain that you want to create the chatbot for.
+For instance, "robotics and automation", "Ecommerce", "Healthcare", etc.
-* `intro (Required)`: The introduction of the company that you want to create the chatbot for or the summary of the tasks that the chatbot need to handle
+* `intro (Optional)`: The introduction of the above domain that you want to create the chatbot for.
+It should contain the information about the domain, the products, services, and policies, etc.
-* `docs (Optional, Dict)`: The documents resources for the chatbot.
-The dictionary should contain the following fields:
+* `task_docs (Optional, List[Dict])`: The documents resources for the taskgraph generation to create the chatbot.
+Each item in the list should contain the following fields:
     * `source (Required)`: The source url that you want the chatbot to refer to
+    * `desc (Optional)` : Short description of the source and how it is used
+    * `num (Optional)`: The number of websites that you want the chatbot to refer to for the source, defaults to one (only the url page)
+* `rag_docs (Optional, List[Dict])`: If you want to use RAGAgent, then here indicates the documents for the RAG component of chatbot when running chatbot.
+Each item in the list should contain the following fields:
+    * `source (Required)`: The source url that you want the chatbot to refer to
+    * `desc (Optional)` : Short description of the source and how it is used
-    * `num (Required)`: The number of websites that you want the chatbot to refer to for the source
+    * `num (Optional)`: The number of websites that you want the chatbot to refer to for the source, defaults to one (only the url page)
 * `tasks (Optional, List(Dict))`: The pre-defined list of tasks that the chatbot need to handle.
 If empty, the system will generate the tasks and the steps to complete the tasks based on the role, objective, domain, intro and docs fields.
 The more information you provide in the fields, the more accurate the tasks and steps will be generated.
 If you provide the tasks, it should contain the following fields:
     * `task_name (Required, Str)`: The task that the chatbot need to handle
     * `steps (Required, List(Str))`: The steps to complete the task
-* `agents (Required, List(AgentClassName))`: The agents pre-defined under agentorg/agents folder that you want to use for the chatbot.
+* `agents (Required, List(AgentClassName))`: The [Agents](Agents/Agents.md) pre-defined under `agentorg/agents` folder in the codebase that you want to use for the chatbot.

 Now, lets see it with the Customer Service Bot example.
 Here, we have a sample Config file of a Customer Service Bot for a robotics cleaning company RichTech.